xpherism/udm-proxy/README.md

     `$ /mnt/data/on_boot.d/30-proxy.sh`

-    It fail when trying to run the container, but thats okay, its just for setting op needed configuration before initial image run.
+    It will fail when trying to run the container, but thats okay, its just for setting op needed configuration before initial image run.

 5. Register the container with podman